Karlstad: Religion

 Karlstad has several Christian denominations, including the Church of Sweden, with notable churches such as the Karlstad Cathedral built in 1730.
-In the 1800s, a small Jewish community formed in Karlstad and built a synagogue in 1899, which was later demolished in 1961.
+In the 1800s, a small Jewish community formed in Karlstad and built a synagogue in 1899, which was demolished in 1961.

 Education

 Several upper secondary schools (gymnasium) offer the most common range of courses usually available throughout Sweden, including the IB Diploma Programme.
 The majority of students in Värmland need to commute or move to Karlstad for their upper secondary education.
 Tertiary education is offered by Karlstad University, which was granted university status in 1999.

-Culture

 Media

 Värmlands Folkblad and Nya Wermlands-Tidningen are both located in Karlstad, with county-wide circulations.

 Sports and recreation

 Winter sports

 Ice hockey is a highly popular spectator sport in Karlstad.
 The most popular club is Färjestad BK.
 The team plays in the Swedish Hockey League (SHL, highest level) and their home arena is Löfbergs Arena.
 The club has won the Swedish Championship several times, most recently in 2022, and is the most successful ice hockey club in Sweden since the foundation of Elitserien (Swedish Hockey League since 2013) in 1975.
 Several other ice hockey clubs exist and Karlstad is also represented in the 1st Division of ice hockey (3rd highest level) by the team Skåre BK.
 The 2010 Men's World Inline Hockey Championships was also hosted by Karlstad, with Löfbergs Arena as the primary site of the tournament.

 Traditionally, bandy has been the most popular winter sport in Karlstad, and the city is the home of two of the historically most successful clubs in Sweden, IF Boltic and IF Karlstad-Göta.
 Boltic reached 10 Swedish finals in a row from 1979 to 1988.
 They won the first 7 and the one in 1988.
 They also won in 1995.
-In 2000, the two clubs merged into BS BolticGöta, which is now the major bandy club in Karlstad.
+In 2000, the two clubs merged into BS BolticGöta.
+The first team again played as IF Boltic since the winter 2008/2009.
 After a successful season in Allsvenskan 2009/2010 the team qualified for Elitserien, but was again relegated for the 2011/2012 season.
-The home arena, Tingvalla Ice Stadium, built in 1967, is claimed to be one of Europe's largest artificially frozen areas and is currently awaiting a decision by the municipality to eventually become renovated and transformed into an indoor ice rink.
-Afghans living in Karlstad has taken a liking to the sport and set up an Afghanistan national bandy team, which is based in the city.
+Boltic's general meeting decided in 2014 to take back the club's old name IF Boltic.
+And Karlstad-Göta does not have a bandy team anymore.
+The home arena of Boltic, Tingvalla Ice Stadium, built in 1967, was claimed to be one of Northern Europe's largest artificially frozen areas.
+The outdoor stadium was demolished in 2020 and converted into an indoor rink, inaugurated in 2022.
+While one of many indoor bandy arenas, it is Sweden's only indoor speed skating arena.
+Afghans living in Karlstad has taken a liking to bandy and set up an Afghanistan national bandy team, which is based in the city.

 Karlstad is a regular host of start, finish and special stages for the Swedish Rally.
 The competition has world championship status and is held annually in Värmland.